France in the Eurovision Song Contest 2014: Competing entries

 The competing artists were announced on 27 November 2013.
 On 24 January 2014, 30-second clips of the competing songs were previewed during the Europe 1 radio programme Le grand direct des médias, hosted by Jean-Marc Morandini.

 Final

-The competing artists presented their entries to the public on 26 January 2014 during the first show, which also featured guest appearances by Former French Eurovision entrants Marie Myriam (1977), Amaury Vassili (2011) and Anggun (2012).
-Following the show, the entries were given increased exposure and rotation through recap programmes on France 3 and France Bleu, and the public was able to vote for their favourite song through telephone, SMS and online voting until 23 February 2014.
-The winner, "Moustache" performed by Twin Twin, was determined by the combination of the public vote (50%) and a jury panel (50%) and announced on 2 March 2014 during the second show.
+The competing artists presented their entries to the public on 26 January 2014 during the France 3 programme Les chansons d'abord, hosted by Natasha St-Pier who represented France in the 2001 contest.
+The programme also featured guest appearances by former French Eurovision entrants Marie Myriam (1977), Amaury Vassili (2011) and Anggun (2012).
+Following the show, the entries were given increased exposure and rotation through recap programmes on France 3 and France Bleu, and the public was able to vote for their favourite song through online voting and televoting via telephone and SMS until 23 February 2014.
+The winner, "Moustache" performed by Twin Twin, was determined by the combination of a jury panel (50%), the results of the televote (25%) and the results of the online vote (25%), and was announced on 2 March 2014 during Les chansons d'abord.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", France automatically qualified to compete in the final on 10 May 2014.
 In addition to their participation in the final, France is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 20 January 2014, France was assigned to broadcast and vote in the first semi-final on 6 May 2014.

 In France, the two semi-finals was broadcast on France Ô with commentary by Audrey Chauveau and Bruno Berberes, while the final was broadcast on France 3 with commentary by Cyril Féraud and Natasha St-Pier who represented France in the 2001 Contest.
 The French spokesperson, who announced the French votes during the final, was Elodie Suigo.